xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

             - **Description**: Shows the user similar places to go to based on their previous travels and searches
             - **Primary actor(s)**: User, Google Maps API
             - **Main success scenario**:
-                1. User specifies whether or not to see recommended locations by others via the Filter
+              1. User opens Profile Page.
-                2. App seamlessly shows popups of recommended posts alongside their own posts on the map
+              2. The loading bar will spin, waiting to fetch the recommendation for the user.
-                3. App also shows under profile a list of recommended locations
+              3. Recommendation posts will be displayed on the Recommendation section, located under "Your Post" section.
-                4. App can show details of the post and message those other users when clicked on
+              4. Each recommendation is clickable and will bring the user to the detail of the post.
             - **Failure scenario(s)**:
                 - 5a.
 Posts could not be fetched
                     - 5a1.
 A toast will appear telling the user that the post was unable to retrieved at this time along with the reason why